 The Accident Compensation Corporation (ACC) provides comprehensive, no-fault personal injury cover for all New Zealand residents and visitors to New Zealand.
 ACC works with other agencies to reduce the number and severity of road crashes and injuries.
 All injuries and deaths on the road are preventable, and responsible drivers make our roads safer.
 Locally based ACC Community Injury Prevention Consultants work with our road safety partners in a number of projects including motorcycle safety, fatigue management, heavy vehicle related issues.

 Northland Road Safety Trust (NRST)

 The NRST has been active since around 1988.
 Both the Whangarei and Kaipara District Councils contract the NRST using funds obtained through the Regional Land Transport Programme (funds supplied by the Transport Agency) to provide road safety services.
 This includes the employment of a Road Safety Co-ordinator with split hours between the two districts (.75 & .25 respectively).
 The Trust comprises members from the business community, representatives from Councils.
-The Trust usually meets three times a year to deal with financial matters, but apart from that, the day to day road safety activity is monitored by the Transport Agency and the Forum.
+The Trust usually meets three times a year to deal with financial matters, but apart from that, the day to day road safety activity is monitored by the Transport Agency.

 Northland Road Safety Association (NRSA)

 This Association has been around for many years and is a key partner for providing regular Fatigue Stops for drivers northbound on State Highway 1 at Uretiti in the Whangarei District.
 Fatigue has been an on-going risk for motorists on Northland roads and is a very important targeted intervention.